yeasy/basedev/README.md

 # What has been changed?
 This image will make useful configuration, and install necessary development tools.

+## add additional DNS server
+Add the `114.114.114.114` as additional DNS server.

 ## Update apt mirror
 Change to [http://mirrors.aliyun.com](http://mirrors.aliyun.com).